Rock Climbing on Phi Phi Islands Thailand

 titanium staples/ red glue.
 The only route here not

-rebolted is Jun-pi-pi (7a+), the far left climb around
+rebolted is Jun-pi-pi (7a+), the far left climb around the corner.

 This is a must do wall.
 Anything from grades 5 to 7c.